Seravo/seravo-plugin/README.md

 # Features

+* Enforces canonical URLs
+* Enforces HTTPS, nags if PHP version is too low, shows a notice is object-cache is not enabled etc
 * Shows notifications from WP-palvelu.fi (@TODO: switch to Seravo.com)
 * Returns 401 (unauthorized) http status code after failed login.
+* Logs all login attempts to /data/log/wp-login.log
 * Hides Update nagging since that is handled by Seravo
 * Uses nocache headers if the site is in development mode
 * Adds Purge Cache -button in adminbar
 * Automatically shows the shadow instance switcher is there are any shadow instances.
+* Allows to list and reset shadow environments
 * Make urls in content relative for easier migration, but turn relative urls into absolute urls when using feeds (rss,atom...)
+* Finds and suggests cruft files to remove from a site
+* Shows information about the database, table sizes etc
+* Show information about disk usage, server logs, updates, tests etc
+* And lots, lots more!

 ## Filters